pierrickrogermele/dev-doc/r.md

 ### Array

-Arrays are objects that can have more than 2 dimensions.
+Arrays are objects that have 1 or more dimensions.
 Matrix is a special case of arrays.

 Create an array 4x5, initialized with integer values from 1 to 20:
 ```r